emipa606/FerrexRace/README.md

 	This race is attributed with a great degree of business acumen!
 	 Uses the Alien Framework V2.0 by Erdelf and co.

 	 Art by Xen.
-Inspired largely by Ekksu&apos;s great ferret art for the Animal collab project!
+Inspired largely by Ekksu's great ferret art for the Animal collab project!

 ![Image](https://i.imgur.com/Rs6T6cr.png)